jbaumann/system_watchdog/README.md

 # How does it work?
 A python daemon installed as a system service checks different system aspects according to a configuration file.
-The file contains different configuration that each define commands to check that something still runs as needed, and if this is not the case, defines a command to be executed to repair it.
+The file contains different configurations that each define commands to check that something still runs as needed, and if this is not the case, defines a command to be executed to repair it.

-# The Configuration file
+# The Configurations
 In the configuration file you have different types of configuration that can be used to implement the checks, two are used in the following example (*command* and *network*):
 ```